What do you feel about writing prompts? Sometimes I use them, other times I don’t. I never knew they would stir up so much trouble.

-Larry Kahaner introduces the topic:
+Larry Kahaner introduces the topic (including an elegant picture):

 Why not just start working on your short story, book, blog or whatever you’re trying to churn out?
 That’s how you get your creative spark ignited.